 Growth Metrics

-Full House Resorts (FLL) has disclosed Deferred Taxes for 13 consecutive years, with -$8.0 million as the latest value for Q4 2025.
+Full House Resorts' Deferred Taxes history spans 13 years, with the latest figure at -$8.0 million for Q4 2025.

 • Deferred Taxes hit -$8.0 million in Q4 2025 for Full House Resorts, down from -$14000.0 in the prior quarter.